mstaragrieb/Webring/README.md

  # ISSUES
 - [ ] Last Item in Grid too Wide on Odd
-- [ ] Color of Title on Slides Problems
+- [x] Color of Title on Slides Problems
-- [ ] Problems with Size of Title in Grid and locations
+- [x] Problems with Size of Title in Grid and locations
+- [ ] Code Refactor